vegfvegf/youtube-bias-analysis/README.md

 # Classification `/code/classification`

-The notebook `Classification.ipynb` (R) uses the Quanteda library to perform quantitative analysis using 4 dictionaries, resulting in the classification of each video with the following:
+The notebook `Classification.ipynb` (R) in the `Quanteda` folder uses the Quanteda library to perform quantitative analysis using 4 dictionaries, resulting in the classification of each video with the following:
 * **positive**: the number of positive words
 * **negative**: the number of negative words
 * **sentiment**: the larger of positive vs. negative above